 Alanine may help treat diabetes.
-This is because it aids glucose metabolism and helps
+This is because it helps the body use glucose.
+It

-Amino acids (AAs) are available as individual AAs or in proprietary AA combinations.
+Amino acids are available as single amino acids or in amino-acid combinations.
+They’re

-Note that if you eat enough protein in your diet, you should be getting all amino
+If you eat enough protein in your diet, you should be getting all the amino acids

-There are no conditions that increase the requirements for alanine.
+There are no conditions that increase the need for alanine.

 Side effects, toxicity, and interactions

 Using a single amino acid supplement may lead to negative nitrogen balance.
 This can